QMCPACK/qmc_workshop_2021/week3_stats_and_nexus/02_lih_hf_vmc/README.rst

 samples that are not statistically independent.

-Consider now the results in `runs/LiH/vmc_ac`, where we have run 9 identical VMC calculations (apart from differing random number streams) in sequence:
+Consider now the results in `runs/LiH/vmc_ac`, where we have run 9 identical VMC calculations, apart from differing random number streams, in sequence:

 .. code-block:: bash